chloeekk/chloeekk.github.io/content/posts/ai-max-search-keyword-insights/index.md

 ---

-AI is becoming increasingly important in the advertising world, and **[AI Max for Search](https://blog.google/products/ads-commerce/google-ai-max-for-search-campaigns/)** from Google is a perfect example.
+AI is becoming increasingly important in the advertising world, and **[AI Max for Search](https://chloevolution.com/posts/what-is-google-ai-max/)** from Google is a perfect example.
 Its core concept is simple: you provide some basic information, and the AI finds the most relevant users, automating your ad campaigns.
 For advertisers, this sounds very convenient.

 But a question quickly arises: how exactly does this powerful AI work?
 Its internal decision-making process is invisible to us.
 We know what we put in and what comes out, but everything in between is like a "black box."

-In this article, I’ll share some of my findings from a test I ran on the AI Max **keyword matching** feature.
+In this article, I'll share some of my findings from a test I ran on the AI Max **keyword matching** feature.
 My goal is to use my real data and observations to give you a more practical perspective.

 Before we dive in, let's clarify two basic concepts, as they are key to understanding AI Max:

 * **Keywords**: These are the words you set in your Google Ads account, telling the system what your ads are about.
+For a comprehensive guide on keyword research, see **[Keyword Research and Targeting in the AI Era](https://chloevolution.com/posts/keyword-research-and-targeting/)**.
 * **Search Terms**: These are the actual words or phrases users type into the Google search bar.
 AI Max's job is to match your ads to these real user searches.

 ## AI Max's New Match Type: A Brand New Traffic Pool